yuvlian/railcard/README.md

 - `pip install -r requirements.txt `
 - `python main.py`

-You can also get the [prebuilt](https://github.com/yuvlian/railcard/releases/download/Release/railcard.7z) instead if you don't want to do any of the steps above.
+You can also get the [prebuilt](https://github.com/yuvlian/railcard/releases/download/1.0.1/railcard.7z) instead if you don't want to do any of the steps above.
+Extract the zip and you're ready to go.

 **Example:**
 ![Fu Xuan](https://github.com/yuvlian/railcard/assets/138542238/c065853a-0a20-4196-a44e-ebd646826f24)